NFL Game Pass Review 2021: Cost, Features, and More

 How does NFL Game Pass work?

 If you want to stream NFL Game Pass, you’ll need to use the NFL app.
-There is no separate NFL Game Pass app; we repeat, there is no NFL Game Pass app.
+There is no separate NFL Game Pass app.

 Don’t worry, the NFL app is easy to use, and we’ll show you how.